LuckyX182/Filament_sensor_simplified/README.md

 * test button so you know if your sensor really works or not
 * filament check at the start of the print - if no filament present it won't start printing, again pop-up will appear
 * filament check at the end of filament change - just to be sure you won't start printing with no filament
+* user defined number of verification checks - handy to mitigate false triggers from noisy signal wires
 * check if printer supports M600 when printer connected - if not user will be notified through pop-up
 * info pop-up when plugin hasn't been configured
 * filament runouts can be repeatable which didn't work with other plugins I tried